|St. Victor and the Eleven Martyrs of Thessaloniki (Feast Day - March 30);|

 icon depicts All Saints of Thessaloniki

-In the Synaxarion of Constantinople only Saint Domninus is commemorated on October 1st.
-In older martyrologies, however, such as the Roman Martyrology, Domninus is said to have been martyred with Saint Victor and others in Thessaloniki on the same day, and these are commemorated together on March 30th.
-And in the Hieronymian Martyrology, twelve names of martyrs, including that of Saint Victor, are listed together with Saint Domninus under March 30th.
-Today we commemorate Saint Domninus on October 1st, while his twelve companion are commemorated on March 30th.
+In the Synaxarion of Constantinople only Saint Domninos is commemorated on October 1st.
+In older martyrologies, however, such as the Roman Martyrology, Domninos is said to have been martyred with Saint Victor and others in Thessaloniki on the same day, and these are commemorated together on March 30th.
+And in the Hieronymian Martyrology, twelve names of martyrs, including that of Saint Victor, are listed together with Saint Domninos under March 30th.
+Today we commemorate Saint Domninos on October 1st, while his twelve companion are commemorated on March 30th.